cvjena/BasisExpansions4PINNs/README.md

 ### Instructions

-Just setup the env using requirements file and run the notebooks.
+Just make sure requirements are met and run the notebooks.

 ### Cite: